Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Problem formulation and surrogate functions of CCKP

-\subsection{Chebyshev's Inequality}
+In this section, we use Chebyshev's inequality and Chernoff bounds \cite{Doerr} to construct the available surrogate that translates to a guarantee on the feasibility of the chance-constrained imposed by Equation \eqref{chance}.

+\subsubsection{Chebyshev's inequality}

-The first large deviation bound we consider is Chebyshev inequality \cite{doerr2018probabilistic}.
-The inequality has great utility because it can be applied to any probability distribution in which the mean and variance are known.
-The Chebyshev inequality is two-sided and considers tails for upper and lower bounds.
-But in this paper, we only consider the violation of the capacity bound $B$.
-Therefore, we use the one-side Chebyshev inequality which is known as Chebyshev-Cantelli inequality.
-In order to simplify the presentation, we still use the term Chebyshev inequality in the following.
+Firstly, we use the Chebyshev's inequality \eqref{theo:cheb} to reformulate the chance constraint \eqref{chance}.
+The inequality has great utility for being applied to any probability distribution with known expectation and variance.
+The Chebyshev's inequality considers tails for upper bound and lower bounds.
+Since this paper only considers the violation of the capacity bound $C$, we use a one-side Chebyshev's inequality which is known as the Chebyshev-Cantelli inequality.
+To simplify the presentation, we still use the term Chebyshev's inequality in the following.

-\begin{theorem}[Chebyshev inequality] Let $X$ be a random variable with expectation $\mu_X$ and standard deviation $\sigma_X$.
+\begin{theorem}[Chebyshev's inequality] Let $X$ be a random variable with expectation $E(X)$ and variance $Var(X)$.
 Then for any $k\in \mathbb{R}^+$,

 \end{theorem}